 Martyn Joseph is a powerful singer and songwriter gifted with the rare ability to speak to the soul with his expressive and poignant lyrics.
 With a career spanning 30 years, 32 albums, over a half a million record sales and thousands of live performances, the versatility of his music touches genres of folk, rock, soul, folk-funk and Americana, yet somehow all these labels cannot define the spirit of his music.

-Compared to Bruce Springsteen, John Mayer, Bruce Cockburn and Dave Matthews, he has created his own style and reputation as a mesmerizing live performer and stands in his own right, built on a reputation for giving what thousands have described as the best live music experience of their lives.
+Compared to Bruce Springsteen, John Mayer, Bruce Cockburn and Dave Matthews, he has created his own style and reputation as a mesmerising live performer and stands in his own right, built on a reputation for giving what thousands have described as the best live music experience of their lives.
 A unique talent driven by passion, social awareness and love for his trade, his music manages to empower and speak for the many.
 He’s a jaw dropping guitar player who has developed a unique percussive style, teamed up with a powerful show stopping voice, and has been called “The Welsh Springsteen”

 Concerned with making music that is relevant and vital to his audience, he engages with challenging narratives tackling the complexity of the human condition underpinned with a promise of hope.
 In his own words “Really what I do is to try and write songs that might step up and make some sense of a moment in time.
 A good song makes you feel like you’re not alone in the world.”
-There is a versatility to Martyn’s music that is hard to categorize.
+There is a versatility to Martyn’s music that is hard to categorise.
 Many have tried, resulting in labels such as Folk, Rock, Soul, Folk Funk and Americana; all of which somehow miss the mark.
 But sometimes music doesn’t need a defining genre and with the ability to articulate a sense of the bigger picture, Martyn’s music and social commentary manage to empower and speak for many.
 His songs are pictures, and stories, and feelings all put to music and delivered by a master craftsman.

 “Songs For The Coming Home”, his most recent self-penned studio album, is filled with snap shots and images from his personal journey.
 “At the heart of this record is the notion that we are always striving to return.
 Returning to a place of solace, understanding, compassion, a place of justice, mercy and peace.
 That despite the carnage around us we can still save the day.”